superagent-ai/superagent-py/README.md

 ## Acknowledgements

-A special thanks to the [Fern](https://buildwithfern.com/) team for all support with the Superagent libraries and SDKS ❤️.
+A special thanks to the [Fern](https://buildwithfern.com/) team for all support with the Superagent libraries and SDKs ❤️.

 ## Beta status